toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

 Before starting, make sure the ToulBar2 C++ library binaries are installed in your system (:code:`libtb2.so`, see installation section from :ref:`sources <_README_5>` or :ref:`binaries <install-binaries>` for more instructions).

 We first create a `WeightedCSPSolver <WCSPSolverClass_>`_ object.
-This object is in charge of executing the algorithm to solve the sudoku grid and internally creates a `WeightedCSP <WCSPClass_>`_ object to store the problem.
+This object is in charge of executing the algorithm to solve the Sudoku grid and internally creates a `WeightedCSP <WCSPClass_>`_ object to store the problem.

 .. _WCSPSolverClass: ../ref/ref_cpp.html#weightedcspsolver-class
 .. _WCSPClass: ../ref/ref_cpp.html#weightedcsp-class